 The governance arrangements provide for:

-The Group is supported by a small Core Team, details of which are can be found here.
+The Group is supported by a small Core Team of consultants under contract to Slough Borough Council as the group's accountable body.
+Together with administration support provide by Slough, these consultants provide the secretariat for the group.
 The Team can be contacted using the details on the 'Contact Us' page.

 HSPG is funded by member contributions, but is open to other sources of funding as appropriate, and will look at potential funding bids to Government and other bodies.